webdevelopers-eu/z-template/README.md

 ### Toggle Visibility

 Toggle the visibility of the current element.
-The visibility is controlled by adding/removing the CSS classes `dna-template-hidden` and `dna-template-visible`.
+The visibility is controlled by adding/removing the CSS classes `z-template-hidden` and `z-template-visible`.
 The CSS definition is in `template.css` file.

 If multiple toggle commands are present with different outcomes, the "show" outcome always wins.